-A natural disaster encompasses earthquake, natural landslip, volcanic eruption, hydrothermal activity, tsunami, or a fire resulting from any of these.
-A flood or storm is not classed as a natural disaster for EQC or policy purposes – but rest assured, you are still covered under your insurance policy for damage caused by flood or storm.
+A natural hazard encompasses earthquake, natural landslide, volcanic activity, hydrothermal activity, tsunami, or a fire resulting from any of these.
+A flood or storm is not classed as a natural hazard for Natural Hazard Commission (NHC) or policy purposes – but rest assured, you are still covered under your insurance policy for damage caused by flood or storm.
+However, imminent damage as determined by NHC is not covered under your home policy.
+Refer to your policy document for further information about this cover

-Your first priority during a natural disaster is keeping yourself and your loved ones safe.
+Your first priority during a natural hazard is keeping yourself and your loved ones safe.
 Usually, the Met Service provides warnings and updates about upcoming storms and severe weather events.
-In the event of a natural disaster, follow instructions from Civil Defence and local authorities.
+In the event of a natural hazard, follow instructions from Civil Defence and local authorities.

-National emergency management offers simple instructions for creating a household emergency plan, essential for natural disaster preparedness, including planning for household members with special needs, emergency contacts, meeting locations if household members are separated, and communication methods if phone lines are down.
-When a natural disaster warning is issued, immediately implement your household emergency plan.
+National emergency management offers simple instructions for creating a household emergency plan, essential for natural hazard preparedness, including planning for household members with special needs, emergency contacts, meeting locations if household members are separated, and communication methods if phone lines are down.
+When a natural hazard warning is issued, immediately implement your household emergency plan.

-Here are key steps to keep yourself and your family safe during a natural disaster:
+Here are key steps to keep yourself and your family safe during a natural hazard:

 When the immediate danger has passed, and you and your loved ones are safe, it's time to deal with the damage to your home and property.

-Prioritise safety while dealing with the aftermath of a natural disaster.
+Prioritise safety while dealing with the aftermath of a natural hazard.
 Contact our Claims Team immediately if your home is unsafe to enter due to structural damage.

 Even if your home doesn't appear to have suffered structural damage, watch for hazards like broken glass and avoid wading into floodwater, which could be contaminated or conceal sharp objects.